-The Town of North Topsail Beach's investment in capital assets for its governmental activities as of June 30, 2013, totals \$9,498,920 (net of accumulated depreciation).
+The Town of North Topsail Beach's investment in capital assets for its governmental activities as of June 30, 2014, totals \$9,953,908 (net of accumulated depreciation).
 These assets include land, buildings, vehicles and equipment, and infrastructure.

-Major capital assets transactions during the year included the purchase of three vehicles and the completion of a major beach renourishment project.
-The three vehicles are to be used for public safety and the beach renourishment project will be used for environmental protection.
+Major capital assets transactions during the year included the purchase of three vehicles, two parcels of land and the completion of a beach nourishment project.
+The three vehicles are to be used for public safety, the land will be used for a beach parking access, and the beach nourishment project will be used for environmental protection.